tommasosansone91/aqi_luftdaten/dev_docs/install_on_raspberrypi.md

 ## Turn the app into a service

-The files in the app folder `systemd/` must be moved/copied in directory
+The files in the app folder `systemd/` must be symbolically linked into directory

     /etc/systemd/system
+    /etc/systemd/system/multi-user.target.wants/

+of the RPi.

-This will allow them to be run on boot.
+The first one will allow them to be run as services via the command `systemctl`.

+The second one will allow them to be automatically started as service as the machine re/boots.

 Run

     sudo su
-    cd /etc/systemd/system
+    cd /var/www/aqi_luftdaten/
+    source venv/bin/activate

 make the file executable

     sudo chmod +x aqi_luftdaten.service

+Create the symbolic links

+    ln -s /var/www/aqi_luftdaten/systemd/aqi_luftdaten.service /etc/systemd/system/
+    ln -s /var/www/aqi_luftdaten/systemd/aqi_luftdaten.service /etc/systemd/system/multi-user.target.wants/

+Check that the symbolic link is right, run

+    ll /etc/systemd/system/multi-user.target.wants/aqi_luftdaten.service
+    ll /etc/systemd/system/aqi_luftdaten.service

 start the service